mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/02-prepare-your-workstation.markdown

 4\.
 Open a new terminal, and run the ``dashboard``.

-{% highlight bash %}
+{% highlight console %}
-cd <name>/project/dasbhoard
+cd <name>/project/dashboard
 npm install
 npm start
 {% endhighlight %}

 ## Installing NEM2-CLI

-**NEM2-CLI** conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up and account, sending funds, etc.
+**NEM2-CLI** conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up an account, sending funds, etc.

 Install **nem2-cli** using npm.

-{% highlight bash %}
+{% highlight console %}
-npm i -g nem2-cli@0.9.7
+npm i -g nem2-cli@0.11.2
 {% endhighlight %}